-Emerging Markets Risk - Indirectly investing in emerging markets instruments involve greater risks than indirectly investing in foreign instruments in general.
-Risks of investing in emerging market countries include: political or social upheaval; nationalization of businesses; restrictions on foreign ownership; prohibitions on the repatriation of assets; and risks from an economy's dependence on revenues from particular commodities or industries.
+Emerging Markets Risk - Investing in, and/or having exposure to, emerging markets instruments involve greater risks than investing in foreign instruments in general.
+Risks of investing in emerging market countries include political or social upheaval, nationalization of businesses, restrictions on foreign ownership and prohibitions on the repatriation of assets and risks from an economy's dependence on revenues from particular commodities or industries.
 In addition, currency transfer restrictions, limited potential buyers for such instruments, delays and disruption in settlement procedures and illiquidity or low volumes of transactions may make exits difficult or impossible at times.